 - ➤ High-pressure piping from the pump to the membranes and from the membranes to the control panel.
 An 8-meter pipe is provided, it should be cut into two parts.
-The length of each part is to be determined according to the distance of the different elements. - → 4 special DESSALATOR® fittings for high-pressure piping (see assembly procedure in Appendix A2). - Including one 90° elbow fitting for the back of the control panel, which can swivel 360°. - Fresh water production piping going from the outlet of the membrane block to the dashboard (6 meters long). - from the outlet of the membrane block to the dashboard (6 meters long).
+The length of each part is to be determined according to the distance of the different elements. - > 4 special DESSALATOR® fittings for high-pressure piping (see assembly procedure in Appendix A2). - Including one 90° elbow fitting for the back of the control panel, which can swivel 360°. - > Fresh water production piping going from the outlet of the membrane block to the dashboard (6 meters long).